How long does it take to charge an electric car?

 6. Charging at work could be free

 This is an ideal scenario for many, allowing you to top up again, possibly using electricity your employer is paying for.
-Many companies have similar recharging stations to those used in private homes.
+Many workplaces now have similar recharging stations to those used in private homes.

 7. Charging on the go is trickiest